Apple wins U.S. appeal over patents in $502 mln VirnetX verdict

 VirnetX separately won a $302 million verdict against Apple in an East Texas court in 2016, which was later increased to $440 million, over related allegations that the tech giant used its internet-security technology in features like FaceTime video calls.

-(Reporting by Blake Brittain in Washington Editing by David Bario and David Gregorio)
+(Reporting by Blake Brittain in Washington Editing by David Bario, David Gregorio and Jonathan Oatis)

 ((blake.brittain@tr.com; +1 (202) 938-5713;))